biography

 Thanks for taking a few moments to visit this website.

-I’m hoping that by sharing some of my perspectives with you here, you’ll join us in the effort to raise awareness about health care’s challenges—and its possibilities.
+I’m hoping that by sharing some of my perspectives with you here, you’ll join us in the effort to raise awareness about health care’s challenges — and its possibilities.

 Community-focused health is my passion.
 When individuals and families in our communities have access to high-quality, safe and compassionate care, their health and quality of life improves.
 That’s the kind of society I envision for every person we serve, whatever their socioeconomic background may be.

 I enjoy coming to work every day and doing what I do because I know we’re dedicated to improving the health of everyone in the communities we serve, especially those who are poor and vulnerable.
-This has never been more important as the COVID-19 pandemic continues to challenge our country and change the world.

 I also invite you to explore further here, and to follow my updates as we work to ensure community health and high-quality, accessible health care for all.

-Rod Hochman, M.D
+Rod Hochman, M.D.

 Providence